hughherald/WebSite_Netlify/content/letswave7.md

 - The script autogenerating feature greatly reduced the gap between the GUI-based users and script-based users.
 - As compared to other signal processing toolboxes, Letswave is an intuitive and streamlined tool to process and visualize EEG data, with a shallow learning curve.

-The current version is letswave7(ver20230929063110).
 For more more information, go to the website [letswave.cn](https://letswave.cn/).